Student Government

 Responsibilities:

-The major responsibilities of the SGO are mostly the organization of student-oriented events.
+The major responsibilities of the SGO are mostly tO organize student-oriented events.
 However, we are trying to do more than that, exemplified by the Freshman Support Program that we are organizing this year.
-We also represent the student body when needed, such as in the School Leadership Team (SLT), and at other times.
+We also represent the student body when needed, such as in the School Leadership Team (SLT).

 Elevator Pitch: